Prathyush-KKK/Ethereum-Deposit-Monitoring/README.md

   ## Project Overview

   The Ethereum Deposit Monitor is designed to monitor and record ETH deposits made to the Beacon Deposit Contract at address `0x00000000219ab540356cBB839Cbe05303d7705Fa`.
-This tracker fetches real-time deposit data, handles multiple deposits in single transactions, logs relevant deposit details, and provides optional alerting and dashboard features for better visibility.
+(Ethereum 2.0 Beacon Chain) This tracker fetches real-time deposit data, handles multiple deposits in single transactions, logs relevant deposit details, and provides optional alerting and dashboard features for better visibility.

   ## Features